isabellesscruz/isabellesscruz/README.md

 ### 🎓 academic work
 - Master’s in Computational Modeling
-- Research focused on numerical methods for partial differential equations
+- Research focused usability in Virtual Reality
 - Experience with Crank–Nicolson method (1D) and iterative approaches
 - Strong background in scientific computing and problem solving